Orama-Interactive/Pixelorama-Docs/docs/user_manual/drawing.md

 Similar to the [selection tools](selection), you can use keyboard shortcuts to modify how the shapes are being created.
 - Mouse click + <kbd>Shift</kbd> = Create a 1:1 (square/circle) shape.
 For the line tool, <kbd> Shift</kbd> will restrain the angle to be pixel perfect, similar to how <kbd>Control</kbd> and <kbd>Shift</kbd> do for the Pencil tool.
-- Mouse click + <kbd>Control</kbd> = Create a shape that expands from center.
+- Mouse click + <kbd>Control</kbd> = Create a shape that expands from the center.
 - Mouse click + <kbd>Alt</kbd> = Displaces the origin of the shape.

 ## Color Picker
 This one is fairly simple to comprehend.
 While not a drawing tool itself, the color picker tool is used for getting a sample of an existing color on the canvas with the purpose of replicating it, depending on which pixel the selection is done at.

 Now, there's only one category available as an option for the time being, called "Pick for:".
 This means that the sample taken will replace one of the colors, either the **Left Color** or **Right Color**.
 Choosing **Left Color** replaces the left selected color, while right replaces the right selected color.

 :::tip Quick access
-You can quickly access the color picker **without changing tools** by simply holding <kbd>Alt</kbd> and <kbd>Left/Right Click</kbd> the desired color to assign it for Left or Right tools respectively.
+You can quickly access the color picker **without changing tools** by simply holding <kbd>Alt</kbd> and <kbd>Left/Right Click</kbd> the desired color to assign it to Left or Right tools respectively.
 :::

 :::tip Quick access
-Another quick and helpful way to use the color picker is having it mapped to your **right mouse button** and having the **Left Color** option selected while having a drawing tool mapped to your **left mouse button.** The color picker can compliment the drawing tool by selecting the color you next desire to paint with, making it an immediate way of switching between hues.
+Another quick and helpful way to use the color picker is having it mapped to your **right mouse button** and having the **Left Color** option selected while having a drawing tool mapped to your **left mouse button.** The color picker can complement the drawing tool by selecting the color you next desire to paint with, making it an immediate way of switching between hues.
 :::

 ## Mirroring
 All drawing tools can work with symmetry.
 Symmetry in Pixelorama is either horizontal, vertical or both at the same time.
 It can be enabled from the tool options.
 If, for example, horizontal symmetry is enabled, whatever you draw will get mirrored, meaning it will also get drawn on the other horizontal side, having the same distance from the symmetry line as your original drawing.
 So if you draw a pixel two pixels from the left of the vertical symmetry line and horizontal symmetry is enabled, then the pixel two pixels from the right of the symmetry line and on the same vertical position will also get drawn.
-The same holds true for when vertical symmetry is enabled.
+The same holds true when vertical symmetry is enabled.

 If you have both horizontal and vertical mirroring enabled, then the drawn pixels will get repeated four times.